Samsung/tizen-docs/docs/application/web/guides/multimedia/audio.md

    }
    ```

-2. Get a list of the current sound devices in an running state using the `getConnectedDeviceList()` method and checking isRunning property:
+2. Get a list of the current sound devices in a running state using the `getConnectedDeviceList()` method and checking the isRunning property:

    ```
    var infoArr = tizen.sound.getConnectedDeviceList();